top of page

 Issue Culture.png

-The issue goes beyond tools—it’s rooted in cultural and systemic gaps in emotional education.
+The issue goes beyond tools—it’s rooted in cultural and systemic gaps.

 Lack of playfulness: